 There are two sets of 12 volt fuses and breakers in your motorhome.
-The main interior circuits are in the 12-volt distribution panel on the curbside of the front center console.
+The main interior circuits are below the glove box behind the access panel.
 The brightly colored fuses pull straight out from the face of the panel.
 Replacement fuses are available at automotive stores and most service stations.
-On the panel covering the fuses is a diagram showing the function of each fuse or circuit breaker.